Diseases & Conditions

 Females may experience increased pain during pregnancy or their menstrual cycle as the elevated hormone levels during these times can accelerate the growth of fibrous dysplasia.

-Pigmented skin spots are often seen in patients with hormonal abnormalities and fibrous dysplasia.
+Pigmented skin spots (referred to as "café au lait" spots) are often seen in patients with hormonal abnormalities and fibrous dysplasia.

 Changes in Symptoms